Rant Over: Pampered Chef Consultant's Struggle to Make a Profit

 Blessed and released!
 Thank you for that..
 I really needed to do that!Trish, I was thinking the same thing about customer service.
 This other lady has been a consultant for a long time but it took her almost a year to ask Carol about ordering from her.
 I guess we are all guilty of that with some of our customers.
 Thanks everyone for the comments and reassurance.
 Hope you all have a blessed weekend!

-1. Why is it difficult for Pampered Chef consultants to make a profit?
+What resources are available for Pampered Chef consultants struggling to make a profit?

 Similar Pampered Chef Threads